Karthik-HR0/htxalive/README.md

 <h1 align="center">htxalive</h1>

-> **htxalive** - Your go-to tool for HTTP status checks, title extraction, and IP resolution.
+> **htxalive**  - A reliable tool to check the "life" status of HTTP transactions ,status checks, title extraction, and IP resolution.

 `htxalive` is a fast and efficient command-line utility written in Go, designed to streamline web reconnaissance.
 Whether you're analyzing URLs for availability, extracting page titles, or resolving IP addresses, `htxalive` makes the process seamless and efficient.